-- 1. Name of Event: \\\\\
+1. Name of Event:

-- 2. Location of Event: \\\\\
+2. Location of Event:

-- 3. Date and Time of Event:
+3. Date and Time of Event:

-- 4. Estimated Number in Attendance: \\\\\
+4. Estimated Number in Att endance:

-- 5. Will persons under 19 years of age be attending this event?
-Yes D No D
+5. Will persons under 19 year ars of age be attending this event?
+Yes  No 🗈

-- 6. Name of person and/or group hosting this event:
+6. Name of person and/or g , ,

-7 Name of Event Organizer and all official designates:
+7. and all official designates:

 Event Organizer

 Name: Home Phone: Cell:

 Official Designates

-- Home Phone: Cell:

 Name: Home Phone: Cell:

-8 .
-Name of Special Occasion P above): ermit Holder and all official desig nates (if different from

-Special Occasion Permit Hol der

 Name: Home Phone: Cell:

+8. Name of Special Occasion Permit Holder and all official designates (if

+different from above):

+Special Occasion Permit H Holder

+Name: Home Phone: Cell:

 Official Designates

 Name: Home Phone: Cell:

 Name: Home Phone: Cell:

-9 A copy of the Special Occasi Yes Date received: on permit application has been p provided?
+9. A copy of the Special Occ Yes D Date received: casion permit application ha as been provided?

-1 0.A Copy of insurance applicat ion has been provided?
+10 .
+A Copy of insurance appl ication has been provided?

+Yes □ Date received:

+11. Rental Agreement has been read and signed?
 Yes  Date received:

-1 1.Rental Agreement has been read and signed?
-Yes 🗌 Da ate received:

 Facility Rental Deposit?
-Yes s Date received:c or Pending Approval

-1 inicipal Staff book security) has b OR Pending [

-Number of security personnel attending: 14.
-Proof of Risk Management Plan?
-Yes 🗌 Not Required 🗌 15.
-Copy of Guest List provided?
-Yes 🗌 No 🗌 Not Required 🗌 16.
-The safe transportation strategies that will be used at this function are: a) b) c) 17.
-Type of identification for event workers (please describe): 18.
-Copies of certified server training program for event workers provided?
-Yes Date received: 19.
-Schedule of event workers?
-(Door monitors, ticket takers, bartenders / servers) Yes Date received: 20.
-Listing of certified server trained event workers provided?
 Yes  Date received:

+or □ Pending Approval

+12. Copy of proof of security (Municipal Staff book security) has been

+completed?

+/es □ Date received:OR Pending □ Name of Compar ١y

+or Police Service:

+Number of

+security personnel

+attending:

+14. Proof of Risk Management Plan?
+Yes  Not Required 🗈

+15. Copy of Guest List provided?
+Yes  No 🗈 Not Required 🗈

+16. The safe transportation strategies that will be used at this function are:

+a)

+b)

+, ,

+c)

+17. Type of identification for event workers (please describe):

+18. Copies of certified server training program for event workers provided?